subtopic 2.3: Biogeochemical cycles

 - Mechanism:

-- The bacteria infect the root hairs, leading to the formation of root nodules.
+- Bacteria infect the root hairs, leading to nodule formation.

-- Within the nodules, Rhizobium bacteria convert N₂ into ammonia, which the plant can use.
+- Within nodules, bacteria convert N₂ into ammonia for plant use.

-- Examples: Alder (Alnus spp.) and certain species of actinorhizal plants like sweetfern (Comptonia peregrina) and bayberry (Myrica spp.).
+- Examples: Alder (Alnus spp.), sweetfern (Comptonia peregrina), and bayberry (Myrica spp.).

 - Mechanism: